 MAT is growing in popularity and accessibility as a treatment option.
 It is suggested for a minimum of one year and requires participation in a recovery program, whether inpatient or outpatient.
 Methadone and buprenorphine can only be prescribed by certified medical professions who are authorized opioid treatment providers (OTP).

-Medically monitored opioid detox allows the body to naturally expel opioids from the system with the assistance of medications to make the patient more comfortable and able to endure the more severe symptoms of withdrawal.
+Medically monitored opioid detox allows the body to naturally expel opioids from the system.
+Drug rehab centers in Nevada use medications to make the patient more comfortable and able to endure the more severe symptoms of withdrawal.

 With medical assistance the following symptoms can be managed to make opioid detox more comfortable:

 - High blood pressure

 - Abdominal pain

 - Severe headache and body aches